databrary/policies/agreement-annex-III.md

 Authorized Investigator.
 To receive authorization a person must apply for and receive authorization from their Institution; Databrary does not grant authorization separate from an Institution.
-In the U.S., a college or university\'s grants and contracts or sponsored programs office usually takes responsibility for granting authorization by signing the Databrary Access Agreement.
+In the U.S., a college or university's grants and contracts or sponsored programs office usually takes responsibility for granting authorization by signing the Databrary Access Agreement.
 Databrary staff will work with a researcher and an Institution to secure signatures on the Databrary Access